hellofromusama/hellofromusama/README.md

 - 🌱 I’m currentlly a Node.Js Developer.
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2025 Goals: Learn more about Skills and get into machine learning
+- 🥅 2025 Goals: Learn more advance Skills and get into machine learning

 ### Connect with me: